Moss, Gordon help Royals walk off on Tigers

-Moss doubled off Justin Wilson (3-4) to score Alcides Escobar, who had walked.
-Moss went to third on the throw home and scored on Alex Gordon's sacrifice fly.
+Moss doubled off Justin Wilson (3-4) to score Alcides Escobar, who had walked on four pitches.
+Moss went to third on the throw home and scored on Gordon's sacrifice fly.
 It was Gordon's sixth career walk-off RBI.

+"I'm not the fastest person, but I was going to give everything I had," Moss said.
+"He was going to have to throw me out."

+Center fielder Mikie Mahtook's throw home was up the third base line, allowing Moss to score.

 Kevin McCarthy (1-0), the sixth Kansas City pitcher, picked up the victory.

-Mikie Mahtook hit a two-run homer in the top of the ninth to give the Tigers a 3-2 lead.
+Mahtook hit a two-run homer in the top of the ninth to give the Tigers a 3-2 lead.
 Mahtook went deep to center on a 1-2 Kelvin Herrera pitch with pinch runner Andrew Romine aboard.
-Herrera blew his third save in 22 opportunities.
+Herrera blew a save for the third time in 22 opportunities.

+"Unfortunately they came back and scored two and took the game away from us," Mahtook said.

+Herrera, who was running a 102-degree temperature with a sore throat Tuesday and unavailable, was led off the mound by trainer Nick Kenney after giving up the homer.
+Herrera said the heat and humidity got to him.

 Wilson slipped to 10-for-12 in save chances.